-I’m frequently asked to help people find an eating disorder dietitian in their area when they’re unable to see me locally in Centerport, Long Island or virtually.
+As an eating disorder dietitian, I’m frequently asked to help people find other eating disorder dietitians in their area when they’re unable to see me locally in Centerport, Long Island or virtually.
 Sometimes I have a referral for them, but other times I’m making my best assumptions based on the dietitian’s website or social media presence.
 I’m sharing some tips for choosing the best eating disorder dietitian in your area.
 A lot of these tips are similar for therapists, trainers, psychiatrists, and physicians as well!
 And, of course, the best dietitian for one person might not be the right fit for someone else, so it’s okay if you find someone who doesn’t fit the tips below.

 What are some good key words for an eating disorder dietitian to have on their website/social media presence?